awslabs/amazon-qldb-driver-nodejs/README.md

 ### Setup

-To install the driver, run the following in the root directory of the project:
+To install the dependencies for the driver, run the following in the root directory of the project:

 ```npm install```